Fydar/RPGCore/README.md

 This graph in the game is interpreted by the tooltip system, which renders the "Fire Cape" tooltip as shown below.

 ![Fire Cape Tooltip][FireCapeTooltip]

+## Poison Potion

+Below is a poision potion.
+The user may drink it and take damage - though I'm not sure why they would want too.

+![Poison Potion][PoisonPotion]

 ## Buffs